City of Canterbury Bankstown

 - A smaller percentage of local workers who did not go to work (6.8% compared to 8.7%)

-The largest changes in the method of travel of work of the workforce in City of Canterbury Bankstown between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in City of Canterbury Bankstown between 2011 and 2016 were:

 - Car, as driver (+4,137 local workers)